Pokalapraveensai/currency-converter/README.md

-# currency-converter
+# Currency Converter

-Responsive Currency Converter built with HTML, CSS, JavaScript, and Java API for real-time exchange rates.
+A responsive **Currency Converter Web Application** built using **HTML, CSS, JavaScript**, and **JS API** for fetching real-time exchange rates.
+This project allows users to convert currencies quickly and accurately with an intuitive user interface.

+---

+##  Features
+- Real-time currency conversion using JavaScript API.
+- Simple and responsive UI for all devices.
+- Error handling for invalid inputs.
+- Support for multiple global currencies.
+- Lightweight and fast performance.

+---

+##  Technologies Used
+- **Frontend:** HTML, CSS, JavaScript
+- **Backend/API:** Java API (for real-time exchange rates)
+- **Tools:** Fetch API, JSON parsing

+---

+##  Screenshots
+*(Add screenshots of your project here if possible)*

+---